By the Lawn Care Center editorial team — updated May 2026

 - Mow your lawn before application so granules can reach the soil surface.

-- Use a broadcast or drop spreader at the rate printed on the label.
+- Use a broadcast or drop spreader set to the label's specified setting.
 Do not eyeball it.
 Under-applying wastes the product; over-applying wastes money and can damage the turf.
+Calibrate your spreader setting against the product bag's spreader chart.

-- Water it in deeply and immediately — at least 0.5 inch of irrigation right after application.
+- Water it in deeply and immediately — at least 0.5 inch of irrigation within 24 hours of application.
 The active ingredient needs to move from the granule into the top 2–4 inches of soil where grubs feed.
 This is non-negotiable for preventers (chlorantraniliprole, imidacloprid).
-If your irrigation schedule does not support a 0.5-inch event, see our spring lawn watering schedule — under-watering is the single most common reason a grub-killer application fails.
+A 0.5-inch irrigation event typically takes 20–30 minutes for rotary sprinklers or 45–60 minutes for oscillating heads — run a tuna-can catch test if you're unsure of your output.
+Under-watering is the single most common reason a grub-killer application fails.

 - Keep pets and kids off the treated area until the lawn is fully dry and granules are no longer visible.
 Trichlorfon in particular has a longer re-entry interval — follow the label.